uncbiag/OAI_analysis/README.md

 ```

-Overall the usage is the same as the optimization version.\
+Overall the use is the same as the optimization version.\
 (Make sure the path settings in pipline is correct) \
 Several extra settings need to be done in main function in pipeline.py
 ```